Jacob Owen Reynolds, LL.B.

 -The Kentuckian, 1915

 Jacob Owen Reynolds (February 13, 1893 - December 12, 1964) was born in Slaughters, Kentucky to Warren Lee Reynolds and Ida Katherine Goodson.
 Reynolds practiced law in Lexington after receiving his LL.B..
-He would practice there for the entirety of his legal career.
+His brother, Goodson Reynolds (UK Law '20), joined his practice in the 1920s.
 Reynolds was, at one time, the president of the Lexington chapter of the Red Cross.
 He was also the author of a pamphlet titled History of Epworth Methodist Church, Lexington, Kentucky (published in 1960).
 He married twice--his wives were Lucille Howard (1935-1937) and Winnifred Starks (1940-1964).